AMC Pacer: Design

-Also unique was that the passenger door was four inches (101 mm) longer than the driver's on the left side.
-This made passenger egress easier, particularly from the rear seats, and they would also tend to use the safer curbside in countries that drive on the right.
+Also unique was that the passenger-side door was 4 in longer than the driver's door.
+This innovation made passenger egress easier, particularly from the rear seats.
+This innovation made it safer for passengers to use the curbside in countries that drive on the right.

 Engineers also took an entirely fresh approach with the Pacer's front suspension and engine mounting.
 It was the first U.S. small car to isolate the engine and suspension system noises from the passenger compartment.
 The entire front suspension was mounted on a crossmember isolated from the frame extensions by heavy rubber bushings.
 It is also different from all other AMC cars, with the coil spring between the two control arms seated on the lower wishbone arm at the bottom and in the suspension/engine mount crossmember at the top.
 The rear suspension was also isolated, requiring a unique tool to press the one-piece bushings in and out of the mounting brackets.

-Other aspects of the Pacer were designed for ease of service, including the dashboard and instrument panel—using a minimum number of easily accessible screws and featuring a removable cover/bezel without the need to disconnect the speedometer cable—and access to the light bulbs.
+Other aspects of the Pacer were designed for ease of service, including the dashboard and instrument panel, which used a minimum number of easily accessible screws and featured a removable cover/bezel that did not require disconnecting the speedometer cable, while also providing access to the instrument light bulbs.
 The Pacer's design was ranked to be equal with the new Aspen-Volare compacts as the most serviceable cars in the industry.

 The Pacer was the second American production car, after the Ford Pinto, to feature rack-and-pinion steering.
 The system was mounted low at the front of the crossmember.
-The body was designed with the aim that structural lines protected it from hit damage, and AMC engineers claimed that they succeeded in more than 50% of the car's surface.
+The Pacer's body was also designed so that structural lines protected it from collision damage, and AMC engineers claimed they protected more than 50% of the car's surface.